The Artist’s Way

 13-week facilitated course

-The Artist’s Way is more than just a widely-beloved book by Julia Cameron.
+The Artist’s Way is more than a widely-beloved book by Julia Cameron.
 It is a deeply effective, playful process of self-discovery.

 It invites us to explore our creativity, uncover what truly brings us joy, and break through the fears and blocks keeping us from our authentic expression.